NetickNetworking/NetickDocumentation/articles/how-to-write-a-transport-wrapper.md

 ```

-`_driver` represents an instance of a UnityTransport manager. `_connectedPeers` contains the a dictionary that maps between the UnityTransport connection type, and the transport wrapper connection type. `_freeConnections` is a pool for free connections that we can use. `_serverConnection` is only relevant when the transport is started as a client, it represents the UnityTransport connection to the server.
+`_driver` represents an instance of a UnityTransport manager. `_connectedPeers` contains the a dictionary that maps between the UnityTransport connection type, and the transport wrapper connection type. `_freeConnections` is a pool for free connections that we will use. `_serverConnection` is only relevant when the transport is started as a client, it represents the UnityTransport connection to the server.
 And `_connections` is the buffer that is used by UnityTransport for the connections.

 ```csharp